NicholasBHubbard/Yabsm/README.md

     quickly go back in time.

 * How do I use it?
-  You can tweak your configuration to your liking by editing the =/etc/yabsmrc= file.
-After you're done simply run =sudo yabsm-update= and you are good to go.
+  You can tweak your configuration by editing the =/etc/yabsmrc= file.
+After you're done simply run =sudo yabsm-update= and you're good to go.

   Snapshots are named after the time they are taken in =yyyy_mm_dd_hh_mm= format.
   For example a snapshot taken at 15:30 on March 20th 2021 will be named